quicksilver/1Password-Plugin/README.markdown

 ## Donating

 Believe it or not, this plugin has taken me quite a while to develop.
-If you wish to donate, then the link's in the top right hand corner and I'd really appreciate it :)
+If you wish to donate, then the click the links below.
+I'd really appreciate it :)

 [![Donate to Quicksilver 1Password Plugin](https://www.paypal.com/en_GB/i/btn/btn_donate_LG.gif "Donate")](http://patjack.co.uk/donating-for-my-quicksilver-1password-plugin/)  (Redirect) - Click the 'Donate' button on the redirected page.